OpenCTI-Platform/docs/docs/usage/filters-migration.md

 Before 5.12, it was not possible to do some complex filters combinations: we couldn't imbricate filters with differents modes (and/or), filter on any available attribute or relation for a given entity type, or test empty fields.

-The former format was not adapted for such complex filters, and a refacto was necessary.
+The former format was not adapted for such complex filters, and a refactoring was necessary.
 Indeed:
 - the filters frontend and backend formats were different, requiring conversions,
 - the filter keys were enums, i.e. the keys should belong to the static list of the available keys for the given entity type,